Matatā

 Matatā is a town in the Bay of Plenty in the North Island of New Zealand, 24 km to the north-west of Whakatāne.
-Much of the town was relocated between the years 2006 and 2021 due to increased natural threats arising from climate change.
+A section of the town was relocated between the years 2006 and 2021 due to increased natural threats arising from climate change.
 As an example of forced retreat, Matatā is seen as providing lessons for future actions elsewhere.

-History and culture
+History

-Recent history
+Prior to the 1910s, the Tarawera River flowed west past Matatā before entering the Bay of Plenty.
+In 1917, the Tarawera River mouth was straightened, and the former mouth, traditionally known as Te Awa o te Atua, became silted and formed the Matatā Lagoon, to the north of the township.